zaiste/ansible-postgresql/README.md

 ansible-postgresql
 =========

-Ansible role that installs PostgreSQL for Ubuntu Xenial from the official APT.
+Ansible role that installs PostgreSQL for Ubuntu from the official APT.
+By default it supports Ubuntu 17.10

 Requirements
 ------------